 We are developing PGN-EDODM1, an EDO peptide conjugated to a therapeutic oligonucleotide, for the treatment of DM1.
 Learn more about our approach.

 We are initiating clinical trials for PGN-EDODM1 in 2023 and intend to expand our pipeline of oligonucleotide therapeutics for the treatment of other DM1 patient populations.
 See additional resources and information on current ongoing research below.

 PepGen has no current events scheduled at this time.
 This section will be updated with upcoming events soon.

 PepGen is proud to support World Duchenne Awareness Day.
 Stay tuned to our social media channels to see how we are honoring this day.

 Myotonic Dystrophy Foundation Annual Conference

 Head and SVP of Clinical Development, Michelle Mellion MD, to present on PepGen’s DM1 program

-We are continually looking to build new relationships with advocacy groups in the neuromuscular disease community.
+We are continually looking to build new relationships with advocacy groups and members of the neuromuscular disease community.
 Contact firstname.lastname@example.org if you’d like to partner with us or if you have any questions.